cyberark/conjur/README.md

 To use it:

-1. install dependencies (as above)
+1. Install dependencies (as above)
-2. start the container (and optional extensions):
+2. Start the container (and optional extensions):

    ```sh-session
    $ cd dev